omer8882/Distributed-PDF-Tasks-AWS/readme.md

 Then it waits for a comeplete message from the Manager along with the required result.

 ### 2. Manager
-The manager process resides as EC2 instance.
+The manager process resides on an EC2 instance.
 At all times there is no more than one manager instance that handles the local application requests.
 It has the ability to handle multiple Local Application requests simultaneously.
 The Manager checks a special SQS queue for messages from local applications.
 Once it receives a message it operates accordingly:
 * If the message is that of a new task:
 	* Downloads the input file from S3.